-The Trans Europ Express was the most legendary episode of postwar European railway history.
+60 years ago, on 2 June 1957, the first Trans Europ Express ran.
+The TEE was the most legendary episode of postwar European railway history.
 Eight railway companies cooperated to compete against emerging air travel.
 The modern and fast trains with only first-class seats — at a surcharge — were primarily aimed at business travelers.

-In 1957, the TEE network connected 70 European cities and no less than 130 cities twenty years later.
+In 1957 the TEE network connected 70 cities and no less than 130 twenty years later.
 The TEE was innovative not only technically, but also in terms of design.
 The strikingly designed trains in red and cream livery contributed to the legend.
-The recognizable shapes of the railcars were very suitable to depict on posters promoting the TEE service.
+The recognizable shapes of the railcars were very suitable to depict on posters.

 Technically, the TEE drew on the streamlined diesel railcars that were constructed since the 1930s.
 Electrification was still too fragmented for international traffic, so new TEE diesel units where ordered: Dutch-Swiss, French and German.
 All three can be seen on a 1958 poster by Jan de Haan.

-The striking front is designed by industrial designer Elsebeth van Blerkom (1919-2009).
-She previously designed train interiors for Werkspoor, manufacturer of the motor cars.
-She studied aerodynamics, resulting in an egg shape made up of single-curved surfaces.
+The motor cars were built at Werkspoor in Utrecht, the coaches in Switzerland.
+The striking front was designed by interior designer Elsebeth van Blerkom (1919-2009).
+She previously designed the cafetaria and train interiors for Werkspoor.
+When asked to provide a proposal for the train's front, she studied aerodynamics, resulting in an egg shape made up of single-curved surfaces.

 A 1960 poster draws on Rodrigo in terms of typeface, colors and lines, but the TEE trainset is much more detailed.
 The poster was created by Jan de Haan (1917-1975), who was employed as an advertising artist at the Dutch Railways from 1946 until the 1960s.